quantrocket/wp-business-intelligence-lite/readme.txt

 WP Business Intelligence uses NVD3 charts; in order to know more about NVD3 please visit [the project's page](http://nvd3.org/)

-Please take one minute to [send us a feedback](http://www.wpbusinessintelligence.com/contactus/)
+Please take one minute to [send us a feedback](http://www.wpbusinessintelligence.com/contact-us/)

 == Installation ==

-1. Upload the uncompressed folder `wpbusinessintelligencelite` to the `/wp-content/plugins/` directory
+1. Upload the uncompressed folder `wp-business-intelligence-lite` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 OR

 1. Upload the wpbusinessintelligencelite.zip file via the 'Plugins->Add New' page of your WordPress dashboard
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 A detailed installation guide is available on the [WP Business Intelligence Support Portal](http://www.wpbusinessintelligence.com/support/wp-business-intelligence-faq/)